 Creamy Balsamic Dressing

-Use this addicting dressing on salads, of course, but also as a dip for vegetables or drizzled over your favorite sandwich like this Italian Ciabatta Chicken Sandwich!
+We love to use this dressing on salads, of course, but also as a dip for vegetables or drizzled on a sandwich like this Italian Ciabatta Chicken Sandwich!

 Bold, I know.
 But it’s taken us a long time to get this Creamy Balsamic Dressing recipe on the site because we needed to make sure it was perfect.
 And it’s perfect.
-We use this balsamic dressing on our giant chopped salads, as a dip for veggies and drizzled on our favorite sandwiches.
+Every time we make this dressing for friends and family someone always asks for the recipe.

 The best part is that there’s no mayonnaise involved!
 And we’re big mayo fans, you guys.
 But this balsamic dressing gets thick and creamy by using your trusty kitchen blender.
-Just a few seconds is all you need – and it stays that way for a long time.
+Why make it creamy?
+So that it clings to every piece of lettuce or whatever you’re using it on

-Just a few simple, but good quality ingredients is all you need to have this creamy balsamic dressing on hand in your fridge at all times!
+Just a few simple, but good quality ingredients is all you need to have this homemade dressing on hand in the fridge at all times!

-• Extra Virgin Olive Oil: These brands here are just what we had on hand, you can use whatever extra virgin olive oil you like!
+• Extra Virgin Olive Oil: These brands here are just what we have, you can use whatever extra virgin olive oil you like!
 Just make sure it is EVOO so you get the fruity, delicious flavor of extra virgin olive oil.

 • Balsamic Vinegar: Use a good quality balsamic vinegar, like a kind from the Modena or Reggio Emilia regions.
 We use this balsamic vinegar from Modena that we get at our local club store and it’s so much better than most balsamic vinegars.
 It’s deliciously sweet and thicker than most of the balsamic vinegars that you find in the grocery store that aren’t from those regions.
-I’m not talking balsamic glaze here, just a good quality balsamic vinegar that shouldn’t cost you much more than you’re used to paying, just knowing which ones to buy is the trick!
+Not a balsamic glaze, just a good quality balsamic vinegar that shouldn’t cost you much more than you’re used to paying, just knowing which ones to buy is the trick!

 • Garlic: You can use fresh garlic or garlic paste in a tube like we have here; both options work great.
 We love using the garlic paste for sauces or dressing recipes so you don’t end up with chunks, but the blender should take care of that, too!

-• Dijon Mustard: Mustard acts as an emulsifier to help bind the dressing together and keep it together.
-Dijon mustard is our go-to for this creamy balsamic dressing but if you have a different mustard on hand that will work too.
+• Dijon Mustard: Mustard acts as an emulsifier to help bind the dressing together.
+Dijon mustard is our go-to for this recipe but if you have a different mustard on hand that will work too.

-• Dried Herbs: Oregano and basil add a delicious Italian flavor to this balsamic dressing!
+• Dried Herbs: Oregano and basil add a delicious Italian flavor to this balsamic dressing, you can use fresh as well.

 How Long Does This Dressing Last In The Refrigerator?